vitruv-tools/Vitruv/README.md

 Vitruv is short for Vitruvius (VIew-cenTRic engineering Using a VIrtual Underlying Single model) and is developed at the Chair for Software Design and Quality (SDQ) at the Karlsruhe Institute of Technology (KIT): http://sdq.ipd.kit.edu/

-The project page can be found at: https://sdqweb.ipd.kit.edu/wiki/Vitruvius
+The project page can be found in the GitHub wiki: http://vitruv.tools

 ## Project Basics